 Why choose Rush for a hip replacement

-- When it comes to hip replacement, the experience of your surgeon can make a difference in how well you do after the procedure.
+- Experienced joint replacement surgeons: When it comes to hip replacement, the experience of your surgeon can make a difference in how well you do after the procedure.
 Orthopedic surgeons are among the most experienced in the world, having performed more than 18,000 hip replacements over the past three decades.
 They now perform around 1,400 hip replacements a year — among the most of any one center in the world.

-- The Orthopedic Building offers one convenient place to go for orthopedic care.
+- Convenience: The Orthopedic Building offers one convenient place to go for orthopedic care.
 You can see an orthopedics specialist, get your imaging tests, have outpatient procedures, and go through rehabilitation — all under one roof.